Chapters and councils play a very important role in acquiring new members. Studies report that most new members join

 New Member Recruitment Strategies

 The following resources and strategies are designed to help you and your membership committee think through opportunities for your local member recruitment efforts.
 Watch Five Easy Ways to Recruit & Retain New Members to help your board come up with a plan.

 - Set a board-level membership recruitment goal – A common goal is to challenge every board member to recruit 10 new members in the coming year.
 For most chapters with a board of 10 members, that can quickly add up 100 new members or $1,500 in rebate revenue!

-- Reach out directly to lapsed members and encourage them to renew – You can download the list of lapsed chapter members in the last six months to three years to start the outreach.
+- Reach out directly to lapsed members and encourage them to renew – You can download the list of lapsed chapter members through the ‘Membership Changes’ option in the Leaders’ Only Tools site to start the outreach.

 - Host a “Bring A Fishing Buddy” event – Create a special event (a streamside barbecue is perfect) and encourage every member of your chapter to bring a non-member fishing buddy to join the fun.
 At the event, have membership brochures and actively ask everyone to join and support the chapter.